grzegorznowak/molecule-provisioning-example/README.md

-Essentially it's crucial to abstract and DRY as many things as possible, and ideally just keep tweaking the `playbook.yml`, until is works for us.
+Essentially it's crucial to abstract and DRY as many things as possible, and ideally just keep tweaking the `playbook.yml`, until it works for us.
 The less moving parts the better.
-Sometimes we will need a separate group/host vars loaded for other scenarios.
-And that's fine - there's no strict rule about that, other than dedupe, when possible!
+Sometimes we will need a separate group/host vars loaded for other scenarios, and that's fine - there's no strict rule about that, other than dedupe, when possible!

 General Structure best depicted with this picture: